duc13579/Youtube-To-Mp3-Downloader/README.md

 ---

 ## Credits
-Special thanks to the developers of [**yt-dlp**](https://github.com/yt-dlp/yt-dlp), an incredible open-source project that powers the core downloading engine of this application.
+Many thanks to bashonly and Grub4K, the developers of [**yt-dlp**](https://github.com/yt-dlp/yt-dlp), a fantastic open-source project that powers this application's core download engine.

 ---